mdspwnens/personal_lexicons/readme.md

-# personal_lexicons
+# Personal_Lexicons

-trying to follow user's highly stylized personal definitions. dear jesus
+Trying to follow user's highly stylized personal definitions. dear jesus

+Want to submit things but dont know how to git?
+Message @L.a.in